When a company which started out making tractors find its strength in supercars before deciding to make an SUV, a slight cause of concern is natural.

-When it comes to family vehicles though, they’re generally “user friendly” and uncomplicated.
+When it comes to family vehicles though, they’re generally “user-friendly” and uncomplicated.
 Managing the automatic gearbox just to get moving was an unnecessary hassle.
 Engaging reverse is a large padded lever, moving into Drive required a flick of the steering wheel paddles and then Park was a dedicated button.
-This could be a lot simpler, and just created a level of confusion that is acceptable in a Lamborghini…but not a family SUV.
+This could be a lot simpler, and just created a level of confusion that is acceptable in a Lamborghini… But not a family SUV.

 12. A wolf in sheep’s clothing or just plain confusing…

 Lamborghini has done a wonderful job of mixing their supercar prowess with what is really a German SUV.
-It has lost a lot of its Italian flair along the way but at the heart still beats that of a raging Taurus.
+It has lost a lot of its Italian flair along the way but deep inside, the heart still beats that of a raging Taurus.
 With the consolidation of car brands under large umbrellas it had to be expected that Lamborghini would look at the parts of other brands to produce the Urus.

 It is in some ways unfortunate how much is lost by doing so, but also makes such practical sense that it is easy to swallow.
-For many, the price may be the biggest draw back as it can surpass that of a two door sportier Lamborghini.
-The way we see it, if you already own a Huracan, then the Urus is the best second Lamborghini you could buy.
+For many, the price may be the biggest drawback as it can surpass that of a two-door, sportier Lamborghini.
+The way we see it, if you already own a Huracán, then the Urus is the best second Lamborghini you could buy.